Jim Parrack: Career

 Parrack made his screen debut in the 2006 drama film Annapolis.
 From 2006 to 2008, he made multiple guest appearances on television shows such as Monk, Grey's Anatomy, CSI: Crime Scene Investigation, and Criminal Minds.
 In 2008, Parrack was cast as Hoyt Fortenberry in the vampire television drama series True Blood.
 He was part of the main starring cast for the first five seasons, before departing for a season.
 Parrack returned to the show for the seventh and final season, again as a main cast member.

 In 2011, Parrack returned to feature films, starring in the military science fiction war film Battle: Los Angeles.
 The film was directed by Jonathan Liebesman and co-starred Aaron Eckhart, Michelle Rodriguez, Bridget Moynahan, Ne-Yo, and Michael Peña.
 In 2013, he starred in the drama film Child of God and the Spanish-American drama A Night in Old Mexico.
 He co-starred in the films Fury (2014), The Adderall Diaries (2015), and Suicide Squad (2016).
 In 2014, Parrack joined the Broadway cast of Of Mice and Men, playing the role of Slim.

 On September 18, 2019, he was cast as Judson "Judd" Ryder in the Fox drama series 9-1-1: Lone Star.

 Personal life

 Parrack married actress/writer/director Ciera Danielle on October 19, 2008.
 He and Danielle separated in September 2013, and in June 2014 it was reported the couple had filed for divorce due to irreconcilable differences.

 In Spring 2014, it was confirmed Parrack was in a relationship with The Hunger Games actress Leven Rambin.
 On October 10, 2015, they married in Texas.
 On May 9, 2017, the couple split.
 Rambin filed for and was granted an annulment, and the marriage was dissolved.
 Rambin has since referred to her relationship with Parrack as "abusive", and alleged that he had cheated on her.

 He has been in a relationship with ballet dancer Hayley Walters since at least 2018.
-They married in 2022 and are expecting their first child, a daughter, due in December.
+They married in 2022 and have one child together, a daughter born in 2025.

 Parrack is the president of 120 Productions, Inc. He is good friends with actor James Franco.